-Submitter: Look what I found while out weeding in our little County library today: .
+Petersen’s Vanning Trends 1977 Submitter: Look what I found while out weeding in our little County library today: .
 Check out “Marc” on page 77.
 His mom made the pillows and bedspread.
 And just look at that wet bar on

-My favorite part of the auto show is the concept car.
+Automobiles of the Future Stambler 1966 My favorite part of the auto show is the concept car.
 Over the years I have seen quite a few interesting cars and I know that around my neck of the woods, this type

-I always use a good rule of thumb is that if it could have been in my high school library’s collection, it is probably too old for a modern
+Driving How to Get a License (and Keep It!)
+Olney 1974 I always use a good rule of thumb is that if it could have been in my high school library’s collection, it is probably too old for a modern